^

 Mitral stenosis

-Mitral stenosis (stenosis of the left atrioventricular orifice) - obstruction of blood flow in the left ventricle at the level of the mitral, valve, preventing its proper opening during diastole.
+Mitral stenosis (stenosis of the left atrioventricular orifice) is an obstruction of blood flow in the left ventricle at the level of the mitral valve, preventing it from opening properly during diastole.

 Mitral regurgitation

-Mitral regurgitation - failure of the mitral valve, leading to the emergence of flow from the left ventricle (LV) into the left atrium during systole.
+Mitral regurgitation is a leakage of the mitral valve resulting in flow from the left ventricle (LV) into the left atrium during systole.

 Mitral valve prolapse: causes, symptoms, diagnosis, treatment

-The prolapse of the mitral valve is the deflection of the mitral valve flaps into the left atrium during systole.
+Mitral valve prolapse is a prolapse of the mitral valve leaflets into the left atrium during systole.
 The most common cause is idiopathic myxomatous degeneration.
 Mitral valve prolapse is usually benign, but complications include mitral regurgitation, endocarditis, valve rupture, and possible thromboembolism.

 Treatment of aortic stenosis